Southern Illinois: Historical politics

 Southern Illinois has historically been a conservative Democratic region.
-Even as the political parties have changed, Southern Illinois has consistently voted for Democratic candidates more times than not since 1818.
 In the early months of the Civil War, some residents in Williamson County voted for secession from the Union.
 On April 15, 1861 the citizens of Marion passed a resolution calling for the division of Illinois and the secession of Southern Illinois.
 The resolution was soon repealed, but General Benjamin Prentiss left a company of men near Marion for defense as he passed by on his way to a garrison in Cairo.
 Despite some southern sympathizers, most young men in the region joined the Union Army.

 Democratic roots in Southern Illinois relate to the region's shared culture with the South, where the Democratic Party before the American Civil War and after Reconstruction was dominant until the 1960s.
 Democratic affiliations were strengthened during the Great Depression and Franklin D. Roosevelt's administration.
 There are, however, some long-time Republican counties in the region, most notably, Edwards County.

-However within the last decades, Southern Illinois has trended GOP due to nationwide support for the GOP among rural areas, while Northern Illinois due to outward migration from Democratic-leaning Cook County has trended Democratic.
+However, within the last few decades, Southern Illinois has trended GOP due to nationwide support for the GOP among rural areas, while Northern Illinois due to outward migration from Democratic-leaning Cook County has trended Democratic.
 Democratic candidates were competitive in the counties of Southern Illinois until around 1996.
 Beginning as recently as the presidential election of 2000, Democrats have under-performed in Southern Illinois despite winning Illinois consecutively.